Once you have a shortlist of candidates, time spent preparing for the interview stage is essential.

-A question about the future is an opportunity for the candidate to show they have drive and clear but realistic career aspirations, It will also allow you to assess whether their ambitions align with yours.
+A question about the future is an opportunity for the candidate to show they have the drive and clear but realistic career aspirations, It will also allow you to assess whether their ambitions align with yours.

 8. What would you look to accomplish in the first 30/60/90 days in the role?

 Perhaps a question for later in the interview process.
 This question requires some preparation on the part of the candidate and could be made into a formal presentation.
 They have an opportunity to show they understand something of the ethos and direction of your company.
 You would expect them to have considered the job specification and thought about how they could make a contribution quickly.
-It would also show whether they understand role in detail.
+It would also show whether they understand the role in detail.